temt-ceo/ZFNet-MLP-Mix/samples/michigan/Stanford University/Random-Networks.md

 b) There tend to be many subgraphs of one kind, which are impossible to calculate.
 -> a (There can be too many incidentally generated subgraphs when the network is not sparse.)

+【Random Networks まとめ】
+In the example with Indian village data, relative to the standard link-based model(or block model), the SUGM based on both link and traiangle counts:
+a) Generates networks with better fit of observed data in terms of aspects other than links and triangles, such as the fraction in giant component, and patterns of diffution(captured by first eigenvalue) and homophily(captured by second eigenvalue);
+b) Generates networks with better fit of obserbed data in terms of triangles.
+-> Both.(a,b)
 ```